Home / Physics / Radiant Flux

 Radiant Flux

-Radiant flux is the total amount of radiant energy emitted, transmitted, or received per unit time.
-It measures the rate at which electromagnetic waves radiate or transfer energy.
-Therefore, radiant flux quantifies the power of light or electromagnetic radiation.
+Radiant flux represents the total amount of radiation energy, including visible light, infrared, and ultraviolet, emitted, reflected, transmitted, or received by a surface or object per unit time.
+It measures the rate at which electromagnetic waves radiate or transfer energy, thereby calculating the power of light or electromagnetic radiation.

 Radiant Flux